Home

 How to Search in Windows 7

-March 30, 2011 (updated 10 years ago)
+2011-03-30 (updated 11 years ago)

 Hundreds of documents, photos and other files get stored on your computer while you work on it.
 So when you eventually need to find some particular file, you face with difficulties.
 Especially, if you need a not so commonly used file.
 Users often have to look through many folder manually trying to find the documents they need among hundreds of others.
 However, in Windows 7 there are convenient tools that deliver fast and effective search of desired objects.

-How to Perform Defragmentation in Windows 7
+How to perform defragmentation in Windows 7

 In Windows 7 like in all other OSes of this family there is a built in tool to perform hard disk defragmentation.
 But unlike tools from earlier versions it is quite functional and is really capable to perform well.

-How to Rename Files or Folders in Windows 7
+How to rename files or folders in Windows 7

-(updated 10 years ago)
+2011-03-30 (updated 10 months ago)

 The most convenient way to work with files in Windows 7 is Explorer.
 Using Explorer you can browser the contents of your hard drive and other storages connected to your computer, and also control these contents.
 Including renaming existing files or folders.

-Data Encryption Using TrueCrypt
+Data encryption using TrueCrypt

 The significant part of our everyday information neither is stored in paper notebooks, nor is it written down somewhere else.
 We have got used to computers so much that we don’t even think of where to store our data.
 Our hard drive – that is the place where we keep everything – notes, passwords, personal data, projects and documents.
 But we usually forget that this place is open to anybody, not only to its owner.